Next big thing

 Resolution, field of view, and refresh rate

 PSVR was built with a single display screen, rendering images at a 1920x1080 resolution, or what's considered full high definition (Full HD).
 That resolution broke down to about 960x1080 per eye.
-PS VR2 will come packed with a display that offers 4K resolution, or 2000x2040 per eye.
-That's a drastic increase in the amount of pixels, making everything (potentially) much more detailed.
+PSVR 2 packs in dual OLED displays, each one sporting 2000x2040 pixels.

 If you're unfamiliar with virtual reality, you may not understand what IPD is or how it affects your experience.
 IPD stands for interpupillary distance, the distance between the center of a person's eyes.
 Being able to adjust the IPD measurement on a headset allows users to create a more optimal viewing experience, better reflecting the appropriate scale and 3D depth of the world in VR.

 The original PSVR didn't have a physical dial that let users manually adjust the IPD.
 Instead, players would have to go through various settings on the PS4 to adjust it.
-This was less than ideal and created a headache with how overly complicated it was.
-PS VR2 is set to change that with the option to manually adjust the IPD through the headset itself.
+This was absolutely terrible for sharing and created a headache with how overly complicated it was.

 Camera tracking and motion sensors